SPORTS FOR GIRLS EMPOWERMENT

 Sports for Girls:

-A unique programme entitled “Sports for Girls: Confidence-Building and Increasing the Value of girl Children in 5 districts in Haryana” had been initiated in the year 2017-2018 by CSR with support from the Australian High Commission, New Delhi, India.
-The programme areas were Ambala, Kurukshetra, Gurugram,Jhajjar and Mahendragarh districts of Haryana.This is a step towards achieving gender equality by sensitizing communities towards merit of sports for girls.
-Such sports programs also promote social and leadership aspects of the participants by changing the socio-economic value of girl children.
-The key to our approach is making girls economically worthy for the family and the community at large, which will help in building acceptability for them as a long term goal under ‘BetiBachaoBetiPadhao (BBBP)’ project.
-The Project Launch event was conducted at the Sector 42 Chandigarh Hockey Stadium in the presence of many sports luminaries and Mr. Chris, Deputy High Commissioner, Australian High Commission Mr. Chris, Deputy High Commissioner, Australian High Commission.We have been able to successfully address discrimination against girls and women in accessing sports facilities in the targeted districts.SinceJune 2019, CSR has been implementing the Phase-2 of the programme; “Sports for Empowering Girls in 5 Gender-Critical Districts of Haryana” in the above-mentioned 5 districts supported by the Australian High Commission in New Delhi.
+A unique programme entitled “Sports for Girls: Confidence-Building and Increasing the Value of girl Children in 5 districts in Haryana. had been initiated in the year 2017-2018 by CSR with support from the Australian High Commission, New Delhi, India.
+The programme areas were Ambala, Kurukshetra, Gurugram, Jhajjar and Mahendragarh districts of Haryana.
+This is a step towards achieving gender equality by sensitizing communities towards merit of sports for girls.
+Such sports programs also promote social and leadership aspects of participants by changing the socio-economic value of girl children.
+The key to our approach is making girls economically worthy for the family and the community at large, which will help in building acceptability for them as a long term goal under ‘Beti Bachao Beti Padhao (BBBP)’ project.
+The Project Launch event was conducted at the Sector 42 Chandigarh Hockey Stadium in the presence of many sports luminaries and Mr. Chris, Deputy High Commissioner, Australian High Commission.
+We have been able to successfully address discrimination against girls and women in accessing sports facilities in the targeted districts.
+Since June 2019, CSR has been implementing the Phase-2 of the programme; “Sports for Empowering Girls in 5 Gender-Critical Districts of Haryana” in the above-mentioned 5 districts supported by the Australian High Commission in New Delhi.

 Learn more about these two phases below!

-GeetaPhogat; Commonwealth gold medalist wrestler said in an interview to The Guardian that “things are not going to change until Indian women, and their parents stop being afraid of what society will say.”
+Geeta Phogat; Commonwealth gold medalist wrestler said in an interview to The Guardian “things are not going to change until Indian women, and their parents stop being afraid of what society will say.”
 The team took it as a challenge to change the rigid patriarchal mindsets in the rural parts of Haryana because sports should definitely not be seen as a gender-segregated activity.

 Dr. Manasi Mishra, the Head of Research Knowledge and Management Department and the project Coordinator for ‘Sports for Girls’ has bravely worked for more than a decade at the grass root level to fight for the rights of women and girls of Haryana.
-Dr. Mishra with her field experience highlighted the importance of sports in the shaping of personalities of girls and their overall development with human values and team spirit.
-This programme is a step towards achieving it.
+Dr. Mishra used her field experience to highlight the importance of sports in the shaping girls personalities and affecting their overall development while imbibing them with human values and team spirit.

-Ms. Monika during a sub-district level Volleyball match at Mehrampur, MahendragarhThe project was broadly divided into 3 stages; the first in which we conducted the scoping study and an enrollment drive to identify the number of girls enrolled in district and sub-district level athletics programs.
-In the second phase we conducted one sub-district and one district level match in each of the five selected districts.
-We chose the sports based on the survey results.
-Here, 100 socio-economically backward participants from the five districts were given a small scholarship amount of rupees 2000 each.
-In the last phase of the project we concluded by a District-level Workshop and Speaking Tour by National Champions; here we invited local women international players to motivate the participants and at the same time we made efforts to provide some sports equipment’s to the girls to persuade them to continue their practice.
+Ms. Monika during a sub-district level Volleyball match at Mehrampur, Mahendragarh: The project was broadly divided into 3 stages.
+In the first stage we conducted a scoping study and enrolment drive for the number of girls enrolled in district and sub-district level athletics programs.
+A district and sub-district level match was held in each of the five districts, in the project’s second stage.
+Sports were chosen on the basis of survey results and 100 socio-economically backward participants from the five districts were given a small scholarship amount of rupees 2000 each.
+The project concluded with a District Level Workshop and Speaking Tour by National Champions.
+Local international players were invited to the event to motivate participants.
+We also provided players with some sports equipment to persuade them to continue their practice.

 Key Achievements from Phase I